 When Wellington province was established in 1853, the Whanganui region was part of it.
 Separation from Wellington was discussed but rejected at meetings in Whanganui in 1859 and 1860.
 Unsuccessful petitions for separation were presented to Parliament in 1865, 1868 and 1873.
 The 1873 petition was signed by 1,108 people throughout the region.

 Whanganui became a borough in 1872.
-Wellington province was abolished in 1876, and Wanganui, Rangitīkei and Pātea counties were established.
+When the provinces were abolished in 1876, Wanganui, Rangitīkei and Pātea counties were established.
 Waitōtara county was established in 1884 and Waimarino in 1902.
 Other boroughs appeared – briefly in the suburbs of Whanganui, longer-lasting at Marton (1879), Taihape (1906), Ohakune (1911) and Raetihi (1921).
-In 1989 new district councils – Ruapehu, Rangitīkei, Wanganui and South Taranaki – replaced these.
+In 1989, counties and boroughs were replaced by district councils: Ruapehu, Rangitīkei, Wanganui and South Taranaki.

 Fall from grace

 Charles Mackay was mayor of Wanganui for 12 years, until 1920, when he was imprisoned for attempted murder.
-He had argued with and then shot the writer D’Arcy Cresswell, who claimed that Mackay had made sexual advances to him.
-But Cresswell was homosexual himself, so he may not have been an entirely innocent party.
-After Mackay was jailed, the street named after him had its name changed, his portrait was taken from the council chambers and destroyed, and he was not mentioned in local histories for another 50 years.
+He had argued with and then shot the writer D’Arcy Cresswell, who claimed that Mackay had made sexual advances towards him.
+Cresswell was homosexual, so he may not have been an entirely innocent party.
+After Mackay was jailed, the street named after him had its name changed, his portrait was taken from the council chambers and destroyed, and he was not mentioned in local histories for the next 50 years.

 Governors-general Sir Arthur Porritt (1967–72) and Sir Jerry Mateparae (2011–16) were both born and educated in Whanganui.

-There was one electorate until 1860, Wanganui–Rangitīkei.
-Since then the number of electorates has varied from two to four.
+There was one electorate for the region until 1860, Wanganui–Rangitīkei.
+Since then the number of electorates has varied between two and four.
 William Fox and John Ballance, both of whom served as premiers of the colony in the 19th century, represented electorates in the region.

-Waimarino, with its rail and timber workers, was largely a Labour electorate from the 1920s until the 1950s.
+Waimarino, with its rail and timber workers, was usually a Labour electorate from the 1920s until the 1950s.

-The region was in the Western Māori electorate from 1867 to 1996 and has been in Te Tai Hauāuru since 2002.
+The region was in the Western Māori electorate from 1867 to 1996, and has been in Te Tai Hauāuru since 2002.
 The first member for Western Māori was Mete Kīngi Te Rangi Paetahi from Pūtiki.
-The seat was taken in 1935 by H. T. Rātana, eldest son of Rātana Church founder T. W. Rātana.
+The seat was won in 1935 by H. T. Rātana, eldest son of Rātana Church founder T. W. Rātana.

 Wanganui Regional Community College has been Whanganui UCOL since 2002.

-The Whanganui District Health Board funds and provides health care throughout the region, except in Waitōtara and Waverley.
-A range of services for Māori is also provided by Te Oranganui Iwi Health Authority.
+Until the abolition of district health boards in 2022, the Whanganui District Health Board funded and provided health care throughout the region, except in Waitōtara and Waverley.
+A range of services for Māori is provided by Te Oranganui, an iwi health authority.